This post was updated on Feb. 2, 2019.

-The 2017 tax filing season has been officially underway for just more than a week.
-Lots of folks have already filed their returns.
+The 2019 tax filing season has been officially underway for about a week.
+Millions of folks have already filed their returns.

-As soon as those arrive, which should be soon since today, Jan.
-31, is the deadline for many tax statements to be sent, they'll complete their 2016 tax returns.
+As soon as those arrive, which should be soon since Jan.
+31 was the deadline for many tax statements to be sent, they'll complete their returns.

-Such tax procrastination comes even from those who will, eventually, get refunds.
+Such extended tax procrastination comes even from those who will, eventually, get refunds.

 So why do we put off tax tasks?
 Here are three big reasons.